astrowonk/dash_dataframe_table/README.md

 I need to be able to easily create hyperlinks for a table from dataframe, the easiest way being based on another column in the same dataframe.
 This will wrap `column` in the link from `column_HREF` by default.
 You can specify a different suffix.

-Still a work in progress, it needs more documentation.
+This is still a work in progress.
 The new method doesn't quite have the same functionality or keywords as the original yet, such as `header`.
+The conditional formatting is nice but doesn't extend to multiple criteria in the same column.

 The `example.py` dash app shows it in action, both adding links automatically to the company column name, and styling the columns conditionally.